-Students taking courses other than SOC 467, 352 and 496 while in London will receive grades as specified by the instructors with whom they made arrangements for those courses.
+Students taking courses other than SOC 467, 477, 499 and 496 while in London will receive grades as specified by the instructors with whom they made arrangements for those courses.
 It may be possible to arrange for credit in courses other than sociology, but it is up to the individual student (in consultation with Professor Street) to make those arrangements.
 At the end of the semester, the instructor for the non-sociology courses will inform Professor Street of the final grade and the grades will be submitted by Dr. Street to the Study Abroad office for recording with the registrar.
-If you plan to do this, you should start talking to Professor Street about it in early September, long before the application deadline.
+If you plan to do this, you should start talking to Professor Street about it in October, long before the end of the fall semester so that proper arrangements can be made.